Slack makes another 11 new investments in its Slack fund

 Bold: an internal blog for your team’s knowledge and big ideas.
 Bold pushes content to the appropriate Slack channel(s) to keep everyone in the loop.

-Demisto: Automatically alerts users if a malicious URL or file is shared in Slack.
+Demisto: automatically alerts users if a malicious URL or file is shared in Slack.

 DataFox: automates prospecting by providing real-time alerts for the companies users care about.
 Users can customize notifications so they know the right time to reach out.

-Troops: Brings Salesforce data into Slack so users can search records, schedule automatic reports, and celebrate company wins.
+Troops: brings Salesforce data into Slack so users can search records, schedule automatic reports, and celebrate company wins.

-WorkRamp: A next-generation training platform built on Slack.
+WorkRamp: a next-generation training platform built on Slack.
 Create training and development paths to keep employees engaged and get visibility into how your team is progressing.

 Synveroz: an always-on voice chat platform that helps distributed teams communicate simultaneously.